satabdi10053/vodafone/README.md

-**Title :      Take home assignment - Medior  (WIP)**
+**Title :      Take home assignment - Medior  (WIP)** **Deliverable 1: ** A draft Airflow DAG or PySpark pipeline showing your design and approach

 **Description** :** Below is a complete, end to end design and working for your telecom network metrics pipeline using the Medallion architecture (bronze → silver → gold), orchestrated by Apache Airflow . .